Wallenstein Gardens Prague

 Another famous feature of the Garden, the Grotto Wall, is to the left of the Sala Terrena.
 The wall is a mass of lime stucco stalactites, and also dates from the 17th century.
 There is also a small aviary in this section of the Garden.

-The most impressive part of the Garden is the pond with an islet and statue of Hercules, a copy of the original by Adrian de Vries which now graces the Garden at Drottningholm.
+Another impressive part of the Garden is the pond with an islet and statue of Hercules, a copy of the original by Adrian de Vries which now graces the Garden at Drottningholm.
 Follow the path around the pond until you can see the dome of St Nicholas Church Prague and the nearby St Thomas Church.
 It’s one of the best viewpoints in Prague, especially beautiful in the early morning light shortly after the Garden opens.

 As well as admiring the landmarks of Prague from this sublime spot, it’s also worth knowing about an obscure episode from Prague history which took place here.
 The pond was used by Bohemian inventor Josef Božek in experiments with a small steamship.
 You may well be accompanied by one of the magnificent white peacocks, which strut and stroll around the Garden throughout the day.